 Next cut off the wings, then cut down the center breast bone and free the chicken breasts by running the knife down along the rib cage.
 See the photos for help.

 After dinner, pick off any chicken meat still clinging to the body and save for chicken salad, tacos, quesadillas or soup.
-Save the roast carcass and freeze.
-When I get 4-5 stored in the freezer, I use them to make chicken stock.
-Here is my recipe.

 In summer I rotisserie outside.
 If you have a grill with the attachment, here is my recipe.
 What to serve with your roast chicken?
 How about sour cream mashed potatoes?